Wyntuition/jekyll-now/todo/03-work-project.md

 LINE 1: SET search_path TO ${PG_VIS_TABLE_SOURCE_SCHEMA};

     - jenkins
+        - catch error and fail
         - env vars not getting set for post step?
 Get from env files only?
 Run source env for all steps?
         - "ERROR" in etl doesn't cause build to break
         - trim env vars in jenkinsfile for env ones?
+    - halt ETL on failure
     - EVENT_LOG - get dump from PG (DMS moving?);
     - local jenkins
         - keystore from local (jenkins)